 But, if the heater runs on natural gas, you need to check and ensure the gas is turned on through the valve handle on the gas line.
 If the gas happens to be flowing but the pilot still isn’t lighting, then the pilot tube might be blocked.

 You need to reach into the combustion chamber and clear the tube with a bit of compressed air.
-The next step is to turn off the gas and wait for 10 minutes for any gas in the combustion chamber to dissipate before you attempt to relight the pilot again.
+The next step is to turn off the gas and wait for 10 minutes for any gas in the combustion chamber to dissipate before attempting to relight the pilot again.

 If the wall heater pilot isn’t lighting, the issue might be due to a blockage in the pilot tube.
-If you’re experiencing this issue, what you need to do is first turn off the gas, clear the tube with a bit of compressed air, and then try to relight the pilot.
+If you’re experiencing this issue, you need to first turn off the gas, clear the tube with a bit of compressed air, and then try to relight the pilot.

-If the water pilot still won’t light, the best option is to call a professional technician to come and look into the issue.
+If the wall heater pilot still won’t light, the best option is to call a professional technician to come and look into the issue.
 It’s important to note that the repairman may need to replace the thermocouple with a new one.

 If you’re having problems with the heater thermostat, it can cause the heater to malfunction.
 In this case, it may also result in faulty components incurring more repair costs.

 If you see that your heater thermostat is not working at all, the first thing you need to check is if it has a tripped breaker or blown a fuse.
-If it has a blown fuse or tripped breaker, then you can reset the breaker or replace the blown a fuse.
+If it has a blown or tripped breaker, you can reset the breaker or replace the blown fuse.

 But, a replacement has to be done if it’s only necessary.
 If you feel like the tripped breaker can still function, there is no need to replace it.
 You can also remove the heater control knob, thermostat knob, and faceplate to check loose connections in the mechanisms.

-If the wires happen to be loose, then ensure you tighten them properly.
+If the wires are loose, ensure you tighten them properly.
 This will help get the thermostat working again.
 But, if it doesn’t, then you need to seek professional help.